hweikel/travelog/content/posts/2021-05-15/index.md

 ---
 title: Isle of Arran
 ---
 We concluded a week on the west coast with one night on Arran—a shakedown cruise for Wheaton’s new pack before plunging into the Cairngorms the following weekend.
-After missing the first ferry to Brodick, we made a late start into the palms and rhododendrons of the landscaped estates at the town’s edge.
+After missing the first ferry to Brodick, we made a late start into the palms and rhododendrons of the landscaped estates.

 ![](/posts/2021-05-15/arran1.JPG)